 There is a global need for electronics that are safe, reliable, and trustworthy, especially for harsh environments under wide range of temperature, humidity, and radiation conditions.
 The design, manufacturing, testing, and use of these microchips is challenged by a number of factors, including disruptions of the manufacturing chain as well as an urgent need for a rapid increase in the skilled electronics workforce, as well as parts evaluation engineers.
 The proposed partnership between UCF CECS and the NASA Electronics Parts and Packaging (NEPP) program will address this need, and UCF will be the first partner university for Space and defense electronics applications, meeting the needs of our graduates and of our industrial partners.

-Students in this program will gain knowledge of engineering assessment, reliability-related performance for all Electrical Electronic Electromechanical (EEE) parts.
-Outcome of the students will be greatly supporting projects with part selection that maximizes reliability appropriate for the project life cycle while considering schedule and cost constraints.
-They will have strong abilities to oversee part procurement and work with parts manufacturers to ensure compliance with engineering requirements.
-They will understand how to establish testing plans for EEE parts, including screening and qualification test campaigns and any required failure analysis, and evaluating test results for proper disposition for space flight usage.
-Students will also be able to assess capabilities of new EEE technologies and suppliers for spaceflight use.
-These skills be not only be of use to NASA, but to the rapidly growing space industry, and to critical infrastructure supporting the use of microelectronic devices and integrated circuits in harsh environments.
+Additionally, students will learn how to establish comprehensive testing plans for EEE parts, including screening and qualification test campaigns and any screening and qualification campaigns, failure analysis, and the evaluation of test results to determine suitability for space flight usage.
+Students will also be able to assess the capabilities of emerging EEE technologies and suppliers for spaceflight use.
+These skills will benefit not only NASA, but also the rapidly expending commercial space sector and other critical infrastructure sectors that rely on microelectronic devices and integrated circuits operating in harsh environments.

 Please note: Electronic Parts Engineering Graduate Certificate may be completed fully online, although not all elective options or program prerequisites may be offered online.
 Newly admitted students choosing to complete this program exclusively via UCF online classes may enroll with a reduction in campus-based fees.